 The Organization recorded a time-restricted contribution of \$145,000 to reflect the estimated value of the land lease in excess of the payments made by the Organization to the city over the life of the lease.
 The restriction is partially released each year on a straight-line basis over the thirty-year life of the lease.
-At June 30, 2020 and 2019, contributions of \$53,167 and \$58,000 remain restricted in connection with the lease.
+At June 30, 2021 and 2020, contributions of \$48,333 and \$53,167 remain restricted in connection with the lease.

-10. Contributions:
+9. Contributions:

 Under the MOU (see Note 3), the Organization provides child-care services beneficial to GIT.
-In accordance with this agreement, during the years ended June 30, 2020 and 2019, GIT paid \$21,849 and \$62,589 of the Organization's management contract fee expenses described in Note 4.
+In accordance with this agreement, during the years ended June 30, 2021 and 2020, GIT paid \$182,166 and \$21.849 of the Organization's management contract fee expenses described in Note 4.

 GIT provides, or purchases on behalf of, the Organization repair and maintenance services, supplies, telecommunications, insurance, and other administrative resources.
-These services total \$39,322 and \$44,038 for the years ended June 30, 2020 and 2019.
+These services total \$27,523 and \$39,322 for the years ended June 30, 2021 and 2020.
 These balances are included in contributions and in program service expenses in the accompanying Statements of Activities.
-In addition, during the years ended June 30, 2020 and 2019, GIT purchased fixed asset additions in the amount of \$47,738 and \$44,088 on behalf of the Organization.
+In addition, during the years ended June 30, 2021 and 2020, GIT purchased fixed asset additions in the amount of \$51,738 and \$47,738 on behalf of the Organization.

 The Organization receives administrative and other services provided by employees of GIT.
-The value of these services is estimated at \$11,984 and \$13,701 for the years ended June 30, 2020 and 2019, based on the estimated amount of time spent rendering services to the Organization at the employees' compensation rates.
+The value of these services is estimated at \$13,999 and \$11,984 for the years ended June 30, 2021 and 2020, based on the estimated amount of time spent rendering services to the Organization at the employees' compensation rates.
 These amounts are included in contributed management services and in management and general expense in the accompanying Statements of Activities.

-During each of the years ended June 30, 2020 and 2019, the Organization received contributions without donor restrictions of \$91,989 from GTF.
+During years ended June 30, 2021 and 2020, the Organization received contributions without donor restrictions of \$141,989 and \$91,989 from GTF.